-- Notification will go out to all graduate bursary applicants, whether positive or negative. - All bursary monies awarded will be deposited into your student account. - Bursary assessments are final.
+- Bursary decisions are made first (before award and scholarship decisions) and are expected to go out in November.
+Notification will go out to all graduate bursary applicants, whether positive or negative. - Scholarship and award decisions will be circulated in December.
+Only selected award recipients will be notified. - All bursary and scholarship monies awarded will be deposited into your student account. - Bursary and Scholarships assessments are final.
 If students have questions about their application and/or final assessment, please email finaid@schulich.yorku.ca.